What You'll Learn

 Talk to your child

 Just chatting with a child about the issues surrounding sleep is a good jumping-off point.
-Anna Loiterstein, PsyD, a clinical psychologist at the Child Mind Institute, says parents should first try to understand what’s going on with their child.
+Anna Loiterstein, PsyD, a clinical psychologist, says parents should first try to understand what’s going on with their child.
 Let’s say they’re anxious.
 Before the coronavirus, it might have been school, conflicts with friends or separating from their parents.
 Now, is it the crisis itself?
 A fear that they or their parents will get sick?
 Knowing these things will help you assist your kids.

 Validate fears, encourage bravery